thinking-with-computers/ludus-spec/README.md

 This has the upside of not bothering new users with multiple number types (as with everything in computers, numbers are shockingly complicated).
 It has the downside of all of the IEEE floating-point math hell, which learners won't touch right away but will cause pain down the line (floats come for us all).

+###### Wait, but really?
+A single number type is sometimes understood to be a major design flaw of JavaScript.
+Clojure uses its host language number types: Java's `long` and `double` on the JVM, and JS's floats-everywhere in ClojureScript.
+Ludus may want to differentiate between ints and floats.
+Maybe?
+Why?
+What are the arguments here?

 ###### Constants (status: to do)
 Ludus defines some (which?) constants, with specific names. `Infinity`, `Pi`, and so on.
 Note that these are capitalized (are they?--traditionally, they would be ALL_CAPS, which, ::sad face emoji::).
 These aren't defined at the language level, they're just named values in the prelude.